joelalcedo/edat/README.md

   'F', Quandl("WIKI/F")
 )
 ```
-Please refer to the 'edat' file for the full code, which will provide you the methods to expand the nested table into a analysis-ready format.
+Please refer to the 'edat' rmarkdown file for the full code, which will provide you the methods to expand the nested table into a analysis-ready format.

-Besides the benefit of improved scalability, I personally find it easier to read.

-I hope this program does you well.
+Benefits:
+1. Scalable - the amount of code required to add new variables is significantly reduced.
+2. Legibility - easier to see which variables are used, in addition to greater ease when it comes to adding new ones.

+Happy coding!